BPerezLamarque/HOME/README.md

-### Pipeline 1: OTU clustering using QIIME1 and UPARSE
+### Pipeline 1: OTU clustering using QIIME1 and UPARSE (*old*)

 This pipeline clusters OTU given a fixed similarity threshold (97%, or any other value) by combining [QIIME1](http://qiime.org) and [UPARSE](https://www.drive5.com/uparse/) thanks to the [BMP](https://www.brmicrobiome.org/clusteringmeth) pipelines.
 The bash pipelines used for studying the microbiota of great apes [(Perez-Lamarque & Morlon, 2019)](https://onlinelibrary.wiley.com/doi/abs/10.1111/1755-0998.13063) is available [here](https://github.com/BPerezLamarque/HOME/blob/master/tutorial_HOME/make_clusters_OTU_pipeline1.sh).
 Although, this pipeline has been designed for 454 sequencing technology, it can also be used on Illumina datasets.

-### Pipeline 2: OTU clustering using VSEARCH (SWARM OTUs)
+### Pipeline 2: OTU clustering using VSEARCH (SWARM OTUs) (*new*)

 This pipeline clusters reads into SWARM OTUs ([Mahé et al., 2014](https://peerj.com/articles/593/); [Mahé et al., 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4690345/pdf/peerj-03-1420.pdf)): OTU are defined without chosing an global clustering threshold.
 The step 1 of this pipeline is a direct application of [Frédéric Mahé's metabarcoding pipeline](https://github.com/frederic-mahe/swarm/wiki/Fred's-metabarcoding-pipeline) using [VSEARCH](https://github.com/torognes/vsearch) and [SWARM](https://github.com/torognes/swarm).
 This pipeline is specifically designed for Illumina datasets and is available [here](https://github.com/BPerezLamarque/HOME/blob/master/tutorial_HOME/make_clusters_OTU_pipeline2.sh).

-### Pipeline 3: OTU clustering using VSEARCH (OTUs at 97%)
+### Pipeline 3: OTU clustering using VSEARCH (OTUs at 97%) (*new*)

 This pipeline clusters reads into OTUs given a fixed similarity threshold (97%, or any other value).
-The step 1 of this pipeline is a direct application of [Frédéric Mahé's metabarcoding pipeline](https://github.com/frederic-mahe/swarm/wiki/Fred's-metabarcoding-pipeline) using [VSEARCH](https://github.com/torognes/vsearch).
+The step 1 of this pipeline is derived from [Frédéric Mahé's metabarcoding pipeline](https://github.com/frederic-mahe/swarm/wiki/Fred's-metabarcoding-pipeline) using [VSEARCH](https://github.com/torognes/vsearch).
 This pipeline is specifically designed for Illumina datasets and is available [here](https://github.com/BPerezLamarque/HOME/blob/master/tutorial_HOME/make_clusters_OTU_pipeline3.sh).

 ### Note: one-to-one correspondance

 A one-to-one correspondance between host tips in the tree and the fasta header of each OTU alignment is mandatory.
-If multiple sequences correspond to a unique host, there are several solutions : (1) you can only keep one sequence (the most abundant, and assumes that the other sequences are likely to come from PCR/sequencing errors); but if you really want to keep these sequences in the analyses, you have to add new tips in the host tree: (2) either by adding new tips with zero branch lengths to match the number of sequences (similar to what we did here https://doi.org/10.1111/1755-0998.13063 ; see [here for more details and a script to add new tips with branch lengths close to zero](https://github.com/BPerezLamarque/HOME/blob/master/tutorial_HOME/add_host_tips.R) ), or (3) by adding a coalescent tree shape at the tip of each species (to model population differentiation for each species that gives the multiple sequences per host).
+If multiple sequences correspond to a unique host, there are several solutions : (1) you can only keep one sequence (the most abundant, and assumes that the other sequences are likely to come from PCR/sequencing errors); but if you really want to keep these sequences in the analyses, you have to add new tips in the host tree: (2) either by adding new tips with zero branch lengths to match the number of sequences (similar to what we did [in Perez-Lamarque & Morlon (2019)](https://doi.org/10.1111/1755-0998.13063) ; see [here for more details and a script to add new tips with branch lengths close to zero](https://github.com/BPerezLamarque/HOME/blob/master/tutorial_HOME/add_host_tips.R) ), or (3) alternatively by adding a coalescent tree shape at the tip of each species (to model population differentiation for each species that gives the multiple sequences per host).

 ## Example of empirical applications - great apes microbiota: